Induced Minors and Coarse Tree Decompositions: Using the Dual of A--B Separator LP

 \section{Using the Dual of A--B Separator LP}

 The main theorem that we prove in this section is the following:

 \begin{theorem} Let $G$ be a graph, $k$ be a positive integer and $\f$ be a layered family of $G$ with thickness at most $k$.
 Let $A,B \subseteq V(G)$ be vertex subsets of $G$.
-Then, for every $\ell \ge \frac{1}{6}\cdot\log 4|\f|$, there exists a multiset $\q$ of induced $A$--$B$ paths in $G$ of cardinality at least $\ell \cdot f$, such that \begin{itemize} \item For every $F \in \f$, the number of paths in $\q$ that intersect $F$ is at most $6\ell$ \item Each path in $\q$ intersects $F$ at most $2k-1$ times. \end{itemize} where $f$ denotes the optimum value of LP~\ref{lp:ab_separator_using_f} corresponding to $(G,\f,A,B)$. \end{theorem} \begin{proof} Since $f = 0$ is trivially true, let us assume that $f$ is positive.
-Let $\p$ denote the set of all induced paths $A$--$B$ in $G$.
+Then, for every $\ell \ge \frac{1}{6}\log(4|\f|)$, there exists a multiset $\q$ of induced $A$--$B$ paths in $G$ of cardinality at least $\ell f$, such that \begin{itemize} \item For every $F \in \f$, the number of paths in $\q$ that intersect $F$ is at most $6(\ell+1)$. \item Each path in $\q$ intersects $F$ at most $2k-1$ times. \end{itemize} where $f$ denotes the optimum value of LP~\ref{lp:ab_separator_using_f} corresponding to $(G,\f,A,B)$. \end{theorem} \begin{proof} Since the theorem holds trivially if $f = 0$, let us assume that $f$ is positive.
+Note that due to the constraint in LP~\ref{lp:ab_separator_using_f}, $f$ has to be at least 1.
+Let $\p$ denote the set of all induced $A$--$B$ paths in $G$.
 We describe the dual of LP~\ref{lp:ab_separator_using_f} using non-negative real variables $\{y_P\}_{P\in\p}$.

-Observe that, by strong duality \cite{doi:10.1137/1025101}, the dual LP also has the same optimum value $f$ as the primal.
-We begin the proof of the theorem, with the following claim:
+Observe that, by strong duality~\cite{doi:10.1137/1025101}, the dual LP also has the same optimum value $f$ as the primal.